auriq/essentia_docs/source/tutorial/dataprocessingtutorials/etl.rst

 Cleaning the 'purchase' data
 ----------------------------

-The purchase data needs the articleID corrected for all dates on and after the 15th of September.
+.. csv-table:: Purchase Data
+   :header: "purchaseDate", "userID", "articleID", "price", "refID"

+   2014-09-01T23:56:32,6085,10,1.73,34
+   2014-09-01T23:58:04,7072,25,1.52,39
+   2014-09-01T23:58:29,5110,35,1.46,33
+   2014-09-01T23:58:32,9922,28,1.43,6
+   2014-09-01T23:58:41,8184,7,2.32,1

+5 Columns are:

+:purchaseDate:
+               time and date article was purchased
+:userID:
+         User that purchased article
+:articleID:
+            ID of the article purchased
+:price:
+        price user paid for the article
+:refID:
+        ID of the article seen just prior to the one being purchased.

+This data also have a problem on ``articleID``, in which all values after September 15th are one lees than actual value.
+In order to correct this, we need to first filter out the records which are dated after September 15th, then increment values of ``articleID`` by one.
 There are a few ways to achieve this, but the most robust is the following:

 .. code-block:: sh
    :linenos: